Rhuan000/The-Bird/readme.md

 ### Purpose

-Practice and improve domain of Pure Javascript, CSS, and HTML.
+Practice and improve proficiency of Pure Javascript, CSS, and HTML.

 ### How To Play